Agilent/HP 7694 Headspace Sampler

-This Agilent/ HP Headspace sampler is in excellent condition.
+This Agilent/HP 7694 Headspace sampler is in excellent condition.
 This instrument powers up goes through self-test.
-Purchase of this machine includes a vial crimper.
+The purchase of this machine includes a vial crimper.

 The Agilent/HP 7694 Headspace Sampler provides an automated method to run up to 44 samples consecutively without operator attention.
 The sampler’s microprocessor optimizes the time spent for each run according to the values programmed in by the operator.
 Up to four different methods can be stored and used to analyze a series of samples.